ValdsteiN/IBM_Data_Science_certification_course/3.Data Science Methodology/Week 3/Final Assignment/Readme.md

 # Data Science Methodology.
 Final Assignment.
 Chosen topic: Emails

+In this Assignment, you will demonstrate your understanding of the data science methodology by applying it to a given problem.
+Pick one of the following topics to apply the data science methodology to:

+- **Emails**
+- Hospitals
+- Credit Cards

+You will have to play the role of the client as well as the data scientist to come up with a problem that is more specific but related to these topics.

-### Q1.
+### Question 1.
 Which topic did you choose to apply the data science methodology to?
-2 marks)

-**Ans:**
-The topic that I have chosen to apply data science methodology to is **Emails**.
-I believe by automatically classifying emails, productivity can be increased drastically.
+**Answer:**
+The chosen topic was Emails.

+### Question 2.
 Next, you will play the role of the client and the data scientist.

-### Q2.
-Using the topic that you selected, complete the Business Understanding stage by coming up with a problem that you would like to solve and phrasing it in the form of a question that you will use data to answer. **(3 marks)**
+Using the topic that you selected, complete the Business Understanding stage by coming up with a problem that you would like to solve and phrasing it in the form of a question that you will use data to answer.

-You are required to:
+*You are required to:*

-Describe the problem, related to the topic you selected.
+*Describe the problem, related to the topic you selected.
 Phrase the problem as a question to be answered using data.
-For example, using the food recipes use case discussed in the labs, the question that we defined was, "Can we automatically determine the cuisine of a given dish based on its ingredients?".
+For example, using the food recipes use case discussed in the labs, the question that we defined was, "Can we automatically determine the cuisine of a given dish based on its ingredients?".*

-**Ans:**
-Daily, we receive 100's of emails every day and it may not be possible to look at all of them.
-We can determine which emails are worth taking a second look by organizing them into various categories like Promotions, Updates, Social, Order Receipts, Important/Not Important, Spam etc.

-Our Question would be: "Is it possible to automatically determine the type/category of email based on the content of the email?"
+**Answer:**
+Let's say the client is a corporate entity and they have big problems with email spam.
+Apparently, the standard filters are not sufficient, and the email buffer overflows quickly, preventing the real important emails from being received.
+The client then asks a data scientist to collaborate with an IT department to solve this problem.

+And here we are!
+Now the first step is to understand the problem - Business Understanding.
+After performing this step, we realise that the company gets a lot of promotional spam and fishing emails that are aimed to gain remote access to company servers or steal corporate data.
+The standard filters are not sufficient and, therefore, we need to train a new smart spam-filter which would be able to sort this whole mess.

+As a result, we get a problem: a lot of spam.

+And we can derive a question to work on: how to detect whether an email is a spam or not automatically?

-### Q3.
-Briefly explain how you would complete each of the following stages for the problem that you described in the Business Understanding stage, so that you are ultimately able to answer the question that you came up with. **(5 marks):**
+### Question 3.
+Briefly explain how you would complete each of the following stages for the problem that you described in the Business Understanding stage, so that you are ultimately able to answer the question that you came up with.

 1. Analytic Approach
 2. Data Requirements